d-uzlov/k8s-homelab/k8s-core/docs/ansible/node-kubelet.md

 # ansible inventory

-You need to add your control plane nodes into ansible inventory, and set a few additional parameters.
+You need to add your k8s nodes into ansible inventory, and set a few additional parameters.

 See example: